vumaasha/Atlas/dataset/README.md

 To know more about our data collection procedure, visit [this link](https://github.com/vumaasha/Atlas/tree/master/data_collection).

 ### 1.3 Generating the Dataset
-Download the `atlas_dataset.json` file from [Google drive](https://drive.google.com/file/d/1MLbgQrACPvgxQTCP41FaNZr_gomTXkpu/view?usp=sharing) which contains the URLs of clothing images.
+Download the `atlas_dataset.json` file which contains the URLs of clothing images by filling out [this form](https://goo.gl/forms/C1824kjmbuVo7H6H3).

 Then, run the following command to download the images from the URLs onto your local machine.